University of Gdańsk

 The University of Gdańsk (Uniwersytet Gdański, UG) is a public research university located in Gdańsk, Poland.
-It is one of the top 10 universities in Poland and is also an important centre for the studies of the Kashubian language.
+It is one of the top 10 universities in Poland and an important centre for the studies of the Kashubian language.

 History

-The University of Gdańsk was established in 1970 by a merger of the Higher School of Economics in Sopot (in existence since 1945) and Gdańsk College of Education (formed in 1946).
+The University of Gdańsk was established in 1970 by the merger of the Higher School of Economics in Sopot (founded in 1945) and Gdańsk College of Education (formed in 1946).
 Nowadays, the University of Gdańsk is the largest institution of higher learning in Poland's northern region of Pomerania.
 The University of Gdańsk boasts significant scientific achievement which enforces its leading position, particularly through activity and research connected with the sea.
 In this regard, the university has been involved in cooperation with scientific research centres from nearly all corners of the globe.

 The University of Gdańsk is involved in the creation of a network of European universities selected in the ‘European Universities’ competition organised by the European Commission in conjunction with its partners, the University of Cádiz (Spain), the University of Split (Croatia), the Université de Bretagne Occidentale (France), Kiel University (Germany) and the University of Malta (Malta), the University of Gdańsk forms a consortium of the European University of the Seas (SEA-EU).

 In 2020, the university became a member of the Daniel Fahrenheit Association of Gdańsk Universities (Polish: Związek Uczelni w Gdańsku im.
 Daniela Fahrenheita) which brings together the city's major institutions of higher education including the Gdańsk University of Technology and the Medical University of Gdańsk.
-The objective of the newly-established organization is to work on projects aimed at further federalization of the universities, to bolster the scientific cooperation between them and to pursue a common promotional and ranking policy.
+The objective of the newly established organization is to work on projects aimed at further federalization of the universities, to bolster the scientific cooperation among them and to pursue a common promotional and ranking policy.